 Smoke testing is an essential quality assurance practice that helps ensure software stability by quickly identifying critical issues early in the development cycle.
 The practice not only saves time and resources but also promotes collaboration and contributes to delivering a higher-quality product.

-Below are the key benefits of smoke testing.
+Below are the key benefits of the practice.

 1. Early Detection of Major Issues